sguox002/leetcode/leetcode-all.md

 ## heap: priority-queue, set, map
 heap is tree based. priority_queue uses array to represent a tree structure (complete tree)

+<<-786	K-th Smallest Prime Fraction    		41.4%	Hard
+given a list of prime numbers in sorted order, distinct. i<j and A[i]/A[j] find the kth pair. sorted up triangle, sorted in row and col. similar to sorted matrix, using heap.
+->>

 <<-973	K Closest Points to Origin    		64.3%	Medium	->>